Devontae Booker Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Booker's 28 rushing yards per game in his two career matchups against the Football Team are 5.5 fewer yards than his over/under in Sunday's game.
+- Booker has averaged 28 rushing yards per game in his two career matchups against the Football Team, 4.5 fewer yards than his over/under in Sunday's game.

 - In two games versus the Football Team Booker has not run for a touchdown.

-- The Football Team have the NFL's eighth-ranked defense against the run, surrendering 105.1 yards per game.
+- The Football Team allow 105.1 yards per game on the ground, the NFL's eighth-ranked rush defense.

-- The Giants are up against the NFL's 12th-ranked defense when it comes to rushing TDs conceded (14 this year).
+- The Football Team have allowed 14 rushing touchdowns, 12th in the NFL.

 Recent Performances

-- In last week's matchup with the Bears, Booker rushed for 46 yards on 18 carries.
+- Last week against the Bears, Booker racked up 46 yards on 18 carries.

-- In his last three games, Booker has 147 rushing yards on 32 carries (49.0 yards per game), with zero touchdowns.
+- During his last three games, Booker has racked up 147 rushing yards (49.0 per game) on 32 carries.

 Booker's New York Teammates